Accenture Innovation Challenge 2021

 This year the challenge will follow a fully virtual format with three rounds.

 The first round is in January/February 2021.
 Participants will be assigned to a team and receive coaching from Accenture consultants.
 Three teams from each first round event will advance onward.

 The semi-final round is in mid-March 2021.
 Teams will continue to expand their solutions and submit a revised presentation to Accenture judges.
 Four teams will be selected for the final round.

 The final round is in late March 2021.
 Teams will present their solutions to a panel of Accenture leaders and Covenant House judges.
 Members of the winning team will win a cash prize of up to $5,000.

 The University of Virginia undergraduate team won the 2020 U.S. Accenture Innovation Challenge.
 Congratulations Maxwell St. John, Danielle Romeo, Sebastian Wasinger, and Lorena Tabrane!

 The winning proposal entails the creation of an image database of plastic pollution in waterways and the use of artificial intelligence (AI) to analyze and sort image data.
 The project included the creation of a portal to support collaboration among Waterkeeper volunteers and the creation and tracking of community-based efforts including location-specific plastic pollution removal plans.READ THE PRESS RELEASE

-“This year’s Challenge showcased doing well and doing good and responsible business, combining ideas and cutting-edge technology such as AI software for the common purpose of making a cleaner and healthier planet,” said Marty Rodgers, senior managing director of Accenture’s U.S. south region.
+“Last year’s Challenge showcased doing well and doing good and responsible business, combining ideas and cutting-edge technology such as AI software for the common purpose of making a cleaner and healthier planet,” said Marty Rodgers, senior managing director of Accenture’s U.S. south region.